-Most HRIS system related staff savings result from curtailed growth in the staff’s size; each member of the staff becomes more productive.
+Most HR system related staff savings result from curtailed growth in the staff’s size; each member of the staff becomes more productive.
 Areas of performance that were either neglected, or simply accepted, because of a lack of time and analytical capabilities, are now looked at more closely for savings and improvements.
 Although more responsibilities are being thrust upon HR (largely because of increased regulatory compliance and corporate restructuring), increasing administrative headcount alone cannot accommodate the increased amount and complexity of human resource work.
 Only through careful process reengineering and automation can one expect to help reduce workload and improve information delivery.

 Where do we begin?
 The following is provided as a strategy that you might follow in order to calculate the value to your company of purchasing HR software.

 In today’s legal climate, a company must take every possible measure to pro-actively manage its liability exposure and comply with the constantly changing landscape of government regulation.

 COBRA, Employees who do not receive a COBRA notice on time may be paid up to $100 a day from the date of failure to comply.
 What would be the potential financial liability to you company if one employee per quarter, or 5% of separating employees, failed to receive their COBRA notification within seven days of the date of their separation?

 PROOF OF CITIZENSHIP, For each employee for whom an I-9 immigration form is not completed properly, employers can face up to $1000 in civil penalties.